coverclock/com-diag-hazer/README.md

     SAT [ 36]    35id   6°elv   63°azm    0dBHz  3sig     !
 COMPASS

-The string used to identify the U.S. Navstar GPS constellation has been changed from "GPS" to "NAVSTAR".
+The string used to identify the U.S. Navstar GPS constellation has been changed from "GPS" to "NAVSTAR" to discriminate it from the (incorrect) generic use of GPS to mean GNSS.
 The string used to identify the Chinese constellation has been changed from "BEIDOU" to "COMPASS" to reflect the nomenclature change by China for its second generation constellation.
 The string "DGNSS" identifies lines specific to Differential GNSS.